mlandauer/polling/README.md

 * It should be possible to link to the page showing your results (at a high level) without giving away the details of how you answered each question
 * Use cookies, IP address to help identify whether people are trying to fill out the form multiple times
 * Perhaps have a question "have you ever filled this out before?" towards the end just to add that little bit of extra honesty check.
 Of course if people really want to deceive they can but this little extra thing is likely to dissuade the casual person filling it out more than once.
 Or maybe they just want to see the results again and lost the details so they do it again but we don't want to use their results.
+* Mail the results to yourself
+* Possible demographic questions:
+  * What year were you born?
+  * Sex (not just binary - reflect the ABS data?)
+  * Which of the following news sources do you read most often?
+  * How did you vote in the last federal election?
+  * Education?
+  * Income?
+  * Language spoken at home? - useful for dealing with inherent bias of the poll being in the English language
+  * Access to internet? - It's an online poll.
+Let's see how this biases things
+  * Where do you live?
+Postcode?
+Suburb name?
+(Small enough to be useful - big enough to keep things private)

 ### Some questions
 * What other ways can we get more people to join the "panel" of poll people?